How To Change Belt On Shark Vacuum – Step-By-Step Guide!

 Step 3: Removing the Brush Roll and the Old Belt

-Step 5: Installing the New Belt Correctly
+Step 5: Putting On the New Belt Right

 Tips for Maintaining Shark Vacuum Belts